Sunday Silence

 After his retirement from racing, Sunday Silence attracted little support by breeders in the United States and was exported to Japan.
-He was the Leading Sire in Japan on thirteen occasions, surpassing the previous record of ten titles by Northern Taste.
+He was the leading sire in Japan on thirteen occasions, surpassing the previous record of ten titles by Northern Taste.
 Although the relatively insular nature of Japanese racing at the time meant that Sunday Silence's success was initially restricted to his home territory, his descendants have in recent years won major races in Australia, France, the United Kingdom, Hong Kong, the United States and Dubai.
 Blood-Horse pedigree expert Anne Peters speculated, "Had Sunday Silence retired in Kentucky, it's almost certain he would have tanked commercially and been exported in disgrace, but he found his perfect gene pool and thrived instead."
-He was also the leading broodmare sire in North America in 2016 due to his grandson Lani’s qualification of entry in the Kentucky Derby that year with a Grade II win in Dubai, followed by off the board finishes in the Derby and Preakness, and a third-place finish in the Belmont.
-Once qualified to appear on the broodmare sire list, Sunday Silence then got enhancements from his Japanese runners, where there is a substantial disproportion between North American purses and the significantly higher purses in Japan.
+He would later be the leading broodmare sire in North America in 2016.

 In the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century, Sunday Silence was ranked #31.

 Early years

-Sunday Silence was foaled on March 25, 1986 at Stone Farm in Paris, Kentucky.
+Sunday Silence was foaled on March 25, 1986, at Stone Farm in Paris, Kentucky.
 He was sired by Halo out of Wishing Well by Understanding.
 Though he was registered as a dark bay/brown, he was in fact a true black.

 He was bred by Oak Cliff Thoroughbreds, Ltd. and escaped death twice: first as a weanling when he nearly died from a freak virus; and later at age two, traveling in a van when the driver experienced a heart attack and the van flipped over.
 He was passed over twice at the sales ring as a yearling before he was sold in California for $50,000 as a two-year-old in training.
 Arthur B. Hancock III bought him as a "buy-back" (he had bred him), hoping to ship him to Kentucky.
 However, the van accident kept Sunday Silence in California.
-Hall of Fame trainer Charlie Whittingham bought a half share of the colt and then sold half of that to Dr. Ernest Gaillard.
+Hall of Fame trainer Charlie Whittingham bought a half share of the colt and then sold half of that to Ernest Gaillard.
 (Ownership designate: H-G-W Partners.)